 The Company's policy is to minimise interest rate cash flow risk exposures on long-term financing.
-At 31 March 2019 the company is not exposed to changes in market interest rate as all the borrowings carry fixed rate of interest and accordingly, the Company do not have any exposure to interest rate risk.
+At 31 March 2019 the company did not have any debt securities and other borrowings and accordingly the Company do not have any exposure to interest rate risk.